 Today, activists, artists, and even kids use the peace sign, and it sends a powerful message.
 The peace symbol dates back more than half a century, and its’ origin isn’t as happy and uplifting as you might think.
-Here are the secrets to happiness from influential leaders.
+Here are moving quotes about peace from world leaders.

 It originated as a symbol used by the Direct Action Committee Against Nuclear War (DAC).
 An artist, Gerald Holtom, was on the groups’ board, and as a well-known designer, stepped up to create a symbol that would have not only a visual but also a political impact.

 Holtom designed the symbol around flag semaphores.
 Flag semaphores are the long distance communications of messages using visual signals made with hand held flags.
 In the case of the peace sign, it was based off of the combination of the letters ‘N’ and ‘D’, which together stood for nuclear disarmament.